Tollgate Financial Aid

 - Applications will be reviewed on an ongoing basis or until all financial aid funds have been distributed.

-- Information provided on the financial aid application is reviewed by a financial aid committee made up of diverse community members, is kept confidential, and will be kept on file for one year.
+- Information provided on the financial aid application is reviewed by a diverse financial aid committee made up of staff and community members, is kept confidential, and will be kept on file for one year.

 When registering for programs, please indicate that you are applying for financial aid.
 We will hold a space for your child school until you have received notification from the committee.
 If financial aid is received by an individual or family, the remaining balance will be required upon notification.
 If financial aid is received by a school or group, the remaining balance is due 2 weeks prior to the group's program date.
-Upon completion of your financial aid application, please be sure to notify the coordinator of the particular program.
+Upon completion of your financial aid application, please be sure to notify us at email@example.com.

 Steps to Apply for Financial Aid